stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 When the template is being rendering, all entries in `PERIPHERAL_TABLE` will be loaded into the configuration database.

+There should be a gearbox configure file in which the gearbox model installed in the system is defined.

-For non-chassis systems, the gearbox model should be determined by the SKU, which is the same as that of `ASIC_TABLE`.
+For non-chassis systems, all ports share the unique gearbox model.
 As a result, the initialization of `PERIPHERAL_TABLE` is the same as that of `ASIC_TABLE`.

 For chassis systems the gearbox in variant line-cards can differ, which means a mapping from port/line-card to gearbox model is required to get the correct gearbox model for a port.
 This requires additional field defined in `PORT` table or some newly introduced table.
-As this part hasn't been defined in community, we will not discuss this case for now.
+As this part is still under discussion in community, we will not discuss this case for now.

 The below is an example for Mellanox switches.